 - the bombing of the Tirpitz in 1944, and

 - the development of the Wellington bomber which caused consternation in Bookham on trial flights in 1940 with a large mine-detecting ring attached.
 All these are described along with Barnes' own lifelong love of boats and camping, and his surprising interest in collecting honey from his own bees.
 He was also an accomplished woodcarver, producing busts and statuettes of Molly, and he restored the clock of St Lawrence Church, Effingham (in whose churchyard they are both buried).

 The letters reveal much about Barnes Wallis's life, as seen through the eyes of his wife Molly.
 In addition, from 1943 many are written on the back of Barnes' handwritten notes and diagrams (a wartime economy practice that Molly continued until his death in 1979) and the notes give a valuable insight into the mind of one of Britain's unique geniuses.
 Some of the most interesting are shown here, illustrating both his engineering projects and his private passions.
 He was also not above getting bored from time to time, as the occasional doodle shows, and he also liked to help Molly in the kitchen, at one time with a 'time and motion study' for the preparation of dinner!

-To discover more about Barnes Wallis, you may be interested in a talk by Peter Rix, 'Barnes Wallis - One Man – Many Ideas.
-The Life and Work of Barnes Wallis, Engineer, Designer, Inventor, Teacher' at Surrey History Centre on Saturday 7 September.
-There will be an accompanying foyer exhibition throughout September during normal opening hours.
+A talk by Peter Rix, 'Barnes Wallis - One Man – Many Ideas.
+The Life and Work of Barnes Wallis, Engineer, Designer, Inventor, Teacher', was given at Surrey History Centre on Saturday 7 September 2019 with an accompanying foyer exhibition.

 - Photograph of Sir Barnes Wallis, 1967, by Godfrey Argent (Reproduced courtesy of the National Portrait Gallery, London - NPG x15123)